LLNL/RAJA/docs/sphinx/user_guide/plugins.rst

     std::cout << "array[" << i << "]  is " << array[i] << std::endl;
   });

-Here, the data held by 'array' is initialized on a CUDA GPU deveice.
+Here, the data held by 'array' is initialized on a CUDA GPU device.
 Then, it is copied to the host CPU and printed.
 All necessary data copies are done transparently on demand as needed for each kernel.